-To create a user account:
+To create an individual user account:

 - 1. Log in to the Portal as central administrator, or as administrator with account creation rights. - 2.
-Click the ADMINISTRATION drop-down menu at the top of the window. - 3.
-Select the option Accounts to open the dashboard for editing accounts. - 4.
+Click the ADMINISTRATION drop-down menu at the top of the window.

+- 3. Under ACCOUNT MANAGEMENT, select the option Accounts to open the dashboard for editing accounts. - 4.
 Click the plus sign in the top right corner of the dashboard.
 The wizard to create a new user account shows up.